adityasolanki205/Intro-to-Apache-Beam/.ipynb_checkpoints/README-checkpoint.md

             if __name__ == '__main__':
                 run()
          ```

        ii. ***Pcollection*** : The PCollection abstraction represents a potentially distributed, multi-element data set.
 You can think of a PCollection as “pipeline” data; Beam transforms use PCollection objects as inputs and outputs.
 As such, if you want to work with data in your pipeline, it must be in the form of a PCollection.

       iii. ***Transform*** : Transforms are the operations in your pipeline, and provide a generic processing framework.
 You provide processing logic in the form of a function object (colloquially referred to as “user code”), and your user code is applied to each element of an input PCollection (or more than one PCollection).
 Types of transform functions are as follows:

-    a. ****ParDo**** : ParDo is a Beam transform for generic parallel processing.
+- ***ParDo*** : ParDo is a Beam transform for generic parallel processing.
 A ParDo transform considers each element in the input PCollection, performs some processing function (your user code) on that element, and emits zero, one, or multiple elements to an output PCollection.
 We will try to use this

 ```python